 This can result in an intestinal tear or infection of the abdominal cavity that can be life threatening.
 Ileus occurs when the intestines do not move food through in the usual way.
 It often occurs after abdominal surgery.

 Read on to learn more about recognizing and treating an ileus.

-When an ileus occurs, it stops peristalsis and prevents the passage of food particles, gas, and liquids through the digestive tract.
+When an ileus occurs, it stops peristalsis and prevents food particles, gas, and liquids from passing through the digestive tract.

-If people continue to eat solid food, it can lead to a backlog of food particles, which may cause full or partial obstruction of the intestines.
+If people continue to eat solid food, it can lead to a backlog of food particles, which may cause total or partial obstruction of the intestines.